LHembree25/Portfolio/Project_05_ComplaintVisualizations/README.md

-# Visualizing Aggregated Data
+# Visualizing Aggregated Data – Python Implementation

-This project builds a Power BI dashboard using aggregated operational data.
-The work focuses on clear visual communication and executive-level presentation.
-The dashboard includes multiple visuals and structured narrative flow.
+This project demonstrates aggregated data analysis and visualization using Python.
+The work focuses on grouping, summarizing, and plotting structured datasets.
+The notebook includes data preparation, aggregation logic, and technician-level visualization.

 ## Tools Used
-Power BI
-Excel
-Power Query
+Python
+Pandas
+Matplotlib
+Seaborn

-## Dashboard Contents
+## Notebook Contents
+- Data cleaning and transformation
-- Aggregated metrics and summary visuals
+- Grouping and aggregation of key variables
-- Multi-visual layout
-- Narrative structure for executive review
+- Summary tables for operational review
-- Highlighting of trends and operational drivers
+- Visualizations of aggregated metrics
+- Interpretation of patterns in the data

 ## Key Results
-The dashboard provided clear visibility into aggregated data patterns.
-Visuals supported decision-making by presenting trends in a technician-friendly format.
+The aggregated views produced clear patterns in the dataset.
+Visualizations supported technician-level analysis by highlighting trends, distributions, and grouped relationships.

 ## Why This Project Matters
-This project demonstrates data storytelling and technician-level visualization skills.
-It supports operational review and communication of key metrics.
+This project demonstrates structured aggregation and Python-based visualization.
+It supports operational review and technician-level data exploration without relying on external dashboard tools.